glpi-project/doc/source/first-steps/access-glpi.rst

 GLPI is able to manage user authentication and information completely locally in its database, however it is recommended to delegate the authentication to an external service like LDAP.
 See :doc:`Configuring authentication methods <../modules/configuration/authentication/index>` for more information.

-The import or creation of new users and management of users known to GLPI including deletion, syncronization, activation/deactivation and management of information such as email, phone, etc is covered in :doc:`the user administration documentation <../modules/administration/users/users>`.
+The import or creation of new users and management of users known to GLPI including deletion, synchronization, activation/deactivation and management of information such as email, phone, etc is covered in :doc:`the user administration documentation <../modules/administration/users/users>`.

 A user can associated with groups, entities, and profiles which are the means of determining usage contexts.